 We purchase ingredients from suppliers that make ingredients derived from palm oil.
 We are committed, therefore, to using our influence to help stop deforestation related to the production of palm oil.

-- We work with The Forest Trust (TFT) to develop and implement specific sourcing requirements for our suppliers that purchase palm oil, palm kernel oil, or ingredients derived from palm or palm kernel oils.
-Together with TFT, we use data from our suppliers to assess risks, investigate non-conformances, and engage with suppliers on issues as they arise.
-Extensive information, including our transparency metrics and details on the status of non-conformances, are available on the TFT Transparency Hub.
+- We work with the Earthworm Foundation (EF), which until 2019 was known as The Forest Trust, to develop and implement specific sourcing requirements for our suppliers that purchase palm oil, palm kernel oil, or ingredients derived from palm or palm kernel oils.
+Together with EF, we use data from our suppliers to assess risks, investigate non-conformances, and engage with suppliers on issues as they arise.
+Extensive information, including our transparency metrics and details on the status of non-conformances, are available on the EF Transparency Hub.

 - We are members of Roundtable on Sustainable Palm Oil (RSPO) and publish our derivatives volume information annually in our RSPO Annual Communication of Progress, which also details our efforts to purchase ingredients derived from RSPO-certified palm and palm kernel oil.